 If your manager is open to the conversation from there, follow up with specifics.
-Tell them the increase or salary figure you’d like, cite the research you’ve done to arrive at that number and close with examples of your work that justify a raise.
+Tell them the increase or salary figure you would like, cite the research you have done to arrive at that number and close with examples of your work that justify a raise.
 When you give an example of your work include a metric that makes the value clear.
 Here are some examples of accomplishments backed by metrics:

 “Over the last few months, I planned and then executed our largest client event to date.
 Attendee feedback significantly surpassed last year’s event satisfaction scores, averaging eight out of 10.
 Lead generation is also up 10 percent since last year.”

 “I have consistently exceeded my sales quota.
 Most recently reaching 128 percent of my monthly goal.”

 Thank you for taking the time to meet with me today.
 In my current role, I am excited to keep working towards key company goals and grow my personal responsibilities.
 As a result, I would like to discuss my salary.